wp-plugins/simple-ajax-chat/readme.txt

 * NEW: strong anti-spam filters
 * Plug-n-play functionality
+* Designed to be the simplest possible *persistent* chat
 * No configuration required, just include shortcode or template tag
 * Display on any post or page with the shortcode
 * Display anywhere in your theme template with the template tag